 Caravan parks and campsites that you can stop at is Yalwal campground, Bummaroo Ford campground and the Army camps.

 You’ve finally made it to Sydney but the fun doesn’t stop now.
-You defiantly won’t run out of things to do while visiting, be sure to check out some of Sydney’s famous attractions such as the Sydney Opera House, The Harbour Bridge and The Sea Life Aquarium Sydney.
+You defiantly won’t run out of things to do while visiting, be sure to check out some of Sydney’s famous attractions such as the Sydney Opera House and the Harbour Bridge.

 There is plenty of campsites to stay at for free or cheap along your journey from Melbourne to Sydney.
 We recommend travelling in a campervan because there is so many beautiful locations to explore on your way, and that you wouldn’t experience it all if you just flew there.